emileferreira/ecopt/README.md

     def train(self):
         """Construct and train the model using the optimised and static hyperparameters."""
-        # TODO: train model using hyperparameters
+        # TODO: train the model using the hyperparameters

     def evaluate(self) -> (float, int):
-        """Evaluate the model, returning the utility (greater is better) and number of inferences."""
+        """Evaluate the model, returning the utility and number of inferences."""
-        # TODO: evaluate model
+        # TODO: evaluate the model
         return accuracy, len(dataset)